Jamtown-Fall-25/Documentation/AutomatedOutreachDocumentation.md

-# Automated Outreach Strategy Workstream
+Automated Outreach Strategy Workstream
 ## Final Project Documentation

 **Project:** Jamtown Artist Outreach Automation Initiative
 **Workstream:** Automated Outreach Strategy (AOS)
 **Duration:** September 30, 2024 – December 1, 2024
-**Status:** **Complete**

 ---

 ## Executive Summary

 The **Automated Outreach Strategy** workstream was designed to automate Jamtown's artist acquisition process, enabling efficient outreach to potential artist partners without requiring manual effort at scale.
-The core objective was to develop a systematic, scalable approach to discover, identify, and contact emerging and mid-tier artists across the United States, thereby expanding Jamtown's artist community and increasing brand awareness among the target demographic.
+The core objective was to develop a systematic, scalable approach to discover, identify, and contact mid to large-tier artists across the United States, thereby expanding Jamtown's artist community and increasing brand awareness among the target demographic.

-This workstream serves a critical function within the overall Jamtown project ecosystem: it acts as the **acquisition engine** that sources new artist partners and generates the foundational data required for downstream AI matching algorithms.
+This workstream serves a critical function within the overall Jamtown project ecosystem: it acts as the **acquisition engine** that sources new artist partners to aid Jamtown’s expansion and gather the foundational data required for downstream AI matching algorithms.
 By automating the artist discovery and initial outreach pipeline, this workstream directly enables Jamtown to populate its database with artist profiles (including bio, interests, causes, and performance preferences), which the AI workstream then leverages to match artists with nonprofit event opportunities.
-Ultimately, the AOS workstream is instrumental in achieving Jamtown's mission of connecting independent and emerging artists with meaningful performance stages while simultaneously building a rich, validated artist dataset that powers the platform's intelligent matching capabilities.
+Ultimately, the AOS workstream is essential in achieving Jamtown's mission of connecting artists with meaningful performance stages while simultaneously building a validated artist dataset that enables the AI’s matching capabilities.

 ---